Parenting Tips To Help Prevent Obesity In Children

 When to be cautious:

 Chances of a child become obese increases if one or both parents or obese or suffered from it at a young age.
-Teaching the child a healthy diet and constantly monitoring the BMI will help you spot a problem if one were to rise.
+A good parenting tip will be to teaching the child to eat a healthy diet and constantly monitoring the BMI will help you spot a problem if one were to rise.

 - Sleep apnea: